valtech-sd/touchless/README.md

 Projects should be developed in the `/src` directory and promoted to the `/docs` directory (likely though a build script output).

->NOTE: There is NO CI for this project.
-Builds and deployments must be done manually.
+>NOTE: There is NO external CI for this project.
+Sub-projects with build steps such as the gaze and voice projects must be built manually locally before pushing to this repo.

 # Contributing